 A classic recipe handed down to me by my Grandma Mary from Arkansas, you’ll love this Wilted Lettuce Salad with Hot Bacon Dressing.
 Don’t let the hot dressing scare you – you will not believe how easy it actually is!

 One dish I remember eating over and over when I was growing up is Wilted Lettuce Salad.
 My mom used to make it all the time – I think because it’s a great way to use up the plethora of leaf lettuce we had in the garden when I was growing up.

 - 3-4 green onions with whites.
 Thinly sliced.

-- 1/4-1/3 cup bacon grease
+- 4 tablespoons hot bacon grease

-- 1/4 cup apple cider vinegar
+- 3 tablespoons apple cider vinegar

-- 1/4 tsp salt
+- 1/2 tsp salt

 - fresh pepper